-The course was approved by a University Validation Panel in 2014.
-The panel included internal peers from the University and external subject specialists from academia and industry to ensure the comparability of the course to those offered in other universities and the relevance to employers.
-Periodic course review helps to ensure that the curriculum is up-to-date and that the skills gained on the course continue to be relevant to employers.
+The course was submitted for approval by a University Validation Panel in 2014.
+The Panel included internal peers from the University and external subject specialists from academia and industry to ensure the comparability of the course to those offered in other Universities and the relevance to employers.
+The course is also endorsed by the Institute for Learning (IfL), to ensure that it meets the requirements for the IfL's professional status.